yeckey/drive-sdk/docs/programming-guide.md

 ### Messages with parameters

-Some messages require addition data parameters.
+Some messages require additional data parameters.
-The required parameters are for each message are defined as packed structs for clarity and convenience.
+The required parameters for each message are defined as packed structs for clarity and convenience.
 In addition, each type of message has a corresponding function that fills in a generic `anki_vehicle_msg_t` struct parameter.
 These methods allow callers to control memory allocation, but provide an abstracted way to generate messages with multiple parameters.